Educator Briefings

 And finally using a switch expression:

-If we would rather report out on this information, we could write the following:
+If we would rather report out on this information, we could write a switch statement.

 Uses in Intro to CS